 Croatia is the new “it” place you have to see.
-It is now on every backpackers itinerary when they jet off to Europe.
-It has never been easier with so many cheap flights heading into all of the major cities in the country.
-The only question is should you do a tour or make it on your own?
-Can you island hop in Croatia on a budget with ease without doing a tour?
+Thanks to Game of Thrones it is now on everyone’s Europe itinerary when they head off to Europe.
+With so many people flocking to these stunning islands, people start to wonder if you can travel Croatia on a budget?
+Also, should you do a tour or make it on your own?
+Is it even possible to island hop in Croatia on a budget with ease without doing a tour?

-- With several itinerary options – some starting in Dubrovnik and others in Split, some are round trips, some visit the islands to the south and some do the islands in the north.
+- With several itinerary options – some starting in Dubrovnik and others in Split.
+Some are round trips and some visit the islands to the south, while some do the islands in the north.
 You would be hard pressed not to find the perfect itinerary for you.

-- They offer a number of styles – for the under 35s backpacker, luxury cruises, sail and cycle and there is even one for young professionals.
+- They offer a number of styles – for the under 35s backpacker, luxury cruises, sail and cycle.
+And my personal favourite would be the one for young professionals.

 - If you really like a place you can’t stay and get to know it better and if you really hate a place you still have to spend time there.

-So whats the alternative?
-Especially in Croatia where there are so many beautiful islands that you want to see?
-And what if you have limited time and funds?
+So is there an alternative to doing a tour?
+Especially in Croatia where there are so many beautiful islands that you want to see.
+What if you have limited time and funds?
 How can you see and do as much as possible without resorting to a tour?
 Here is a quick itinerary based on the same amount of time as the typical Dalmatian tour companies.

 - Accommodation: Silver Central Hostel – 17 Euros per night peak season.
 Close to everything, clean and with great helpful staff.

-Do: There is a free walking tour that starts by the harbour every day – the guides are funny and informative, great way to orientate yourself and get a little of the history.
+- Things to do: There is a free walking tour that starts by the harbour every day – the guides are funny and informative, a great way to orientate yourself and get a little of the history.
 Or you could go swimming and watch people play Picigin – or have a go yourself!
 There are also loads of great shops and restaurants – indulge yourself.

 - Transport: Jadrolinija runs a ferry to Hvar for about 12 Euros – but check the schedule as it changes